ryokuramoto/ultrasonic-radar-esp32/README.md

-# Ultrasonic Rader with ESP32
+# Ultrasonic Radar with ESP32

 This project is an Ultrasonic Radar system using an ESP32 microcontroller, a servo motor, an ultrasonic sensor, and a buzzer.
 The system measures the distance to an object using the ultrasonic sensor, moves the servo motor, and activates a buzzer if the object is within a certain distance.